 Professional Assault Crisis Training (ProACT): Throughout the year, Special Education certificated and classified staff participate in Pro-ACT Training.
 The purpose of the training is to help staff critically assess a crisis situation and determine the safest response.

 WorkAbilityI (WAI): The WAI team, in collaboration with multiple community business partners, provided 235 students paid employment training experiences during the 2016-2017 school year.
 The mission of WAI is to promote involvement of key stakeholders including students, families, educators, employers and other agencies.
-The purpose of WAI is to plan in implement an array of services that will culminate in successful student transition to competitive integrated employment, lifelong learning and improved quality of life.
+The purpose of WAI is to plan and implement an array of services that will culminate in successful student transition to competitive integrated employment, lifelong learning and improved quality of life.

 Special Education District Office